fssrepository/myscoutee-old/README.md

 # myscoutee

 Swiping (Tinder) is very exhausting and non-fair.
-Intead of swing you can rate/prioritise people 1-10, who you would like to met first.
+Intead of swipes you can rate/prioritise people 1-10, who you would like to met first.

 Based on mutual priority each person is being assigned to a generated group event with chat. (graph algorithm)